ranbot-ai/tiktok-scraper/README.md

-# Instagram scraper
+# TikTok Scraper

-- Get TikTok information from public webpages <Data Scraping>
+- A Nodejs script that scrapes data from TikTok profiles, to get TikTok user information from public webpages.

-## Technology stack
+## Technology

 - Node
   - Scraper running node version: 18.1.0